carpentries-incubator/tei-xml/_episodes/01-introduction.md

 TEI stands for: the Text Encoding Initiative.
 It has been developed to describe text based objects (eg. manuscripts, archives, letters) but is also being used in some cases to describe visual materials.
 TEI (helpfully) is actually three things:

-- it is a set of **guidelines** for describing objects and structuring information
+- it is a set of **guidelines** for describing objects and structuring information.
-- it is an **organisation** which oversees the production of official guidelines (more on this later)
+- it is an **organisation** which oversees the production of official guidelines (more on this later).
-- it is a **community of practice** of people using the guidelines
+- it is a **community of practice** of people using the guidelines.

 ![TEI logo](../fig/tei-logo.png)